 His most important published work is a major grammar of Standard English written jointly with grammarian Rodney Huddleston in collaboration with a number of other linguists: The Cambridge Grammar of English (2002), which won the Leonard Bloomfield Book Award of the Linguistic Society of America in 2004.
 During that year he was named a Distinguished Professor of Humanities at UCSC.
 For the year 2005-2006 he was the Constance E. Smith Fellow at the Radcliffe Institute for Advanced Study at Harvard University.
 In 2007 he was named a Fellow of the Linguistic Society of America, and in 2009 he was elected a Fellow of the British Academy.

 He is a regular contributor to Language Log, the most popular linguistics blog on the web; he writes occasional popular articles on language; he gives occasional popular talks on Australian radio; in February 2005 he published a new grammar textbook jointly with Rodney Huddleston; and in May 2006 a book of pieces from Language Log appeared: Far From the Madding Gerund and Other Dispatches from Language Log, by Mark Liberman and Geoff Pullum.

-Geoff lives in the New Town in Edinburgh (they didn't even start it until the late 1700s, and that counts as new in this ancient city).
+Geoff currently lives in the Newington area of Edinburgh.
 He has one son by his first marriage: Calvin James Pullum, a software engineer, who lives in Portland, Oregon.

-In July 2012 he began work as Gerard Visiting Professor of Cognitive, Linguistic and Psychological Sciences at Brown University in Providence (RI), USA.
-He is at Brown from August to January and at Edinburgh from January to July.
+From July 2012 to June 2013 he was Gerard Visiting Professor of Cognitive, Linguistic and Psychological Sciences at Brown University in Providence (RI), USA.